gravitational/teleport/docs/4.2/quickstart.md

 * If the machine where you ran these commands has a web browser installed, you should be able to open the URL and connect to Teleport Proxy right away.

-* If the are working on a remote machine, you may need to access the Teleport Proxy via the host machine and port `3080` in a web browser.
+* If you are working on a remote machine, you may need to access the Teleport Proxy via the host machine and port `3080` in a web browser.
 One simple way to do this is to temporarily append `[HOST_IP] grav-00` to `/etc/hosts`.